 - These details are taken from Ameritrade as the broker, and the bid and ask spreads are as follows for a certain point on July 3rd

-The way stock market works have been greatly improved over generations and it matches the demand and supply perfectly.
-The utilization of auctioning mechanism, with anonymous nature, brings out the information in the best possible way.
+The way stock market works have been greatly improved over generations, and it matches the demand and supply perfectly.
+The utilization of an auctioning mechanism, with anonymous nature, brings out the information in the best possible way.

 - The complete flow of information is not yet possible in a current way.
 If the information flow is complete, there should be no sudden drops or surge in stock prices – which is not the case currently.